spinframework/spin-docs/content/v3/cli-reference.md

 * `add` — Scaffold a new component into an existing application
 * `build` — Build the Spin application
-* `deploy` — Package and upload an application to the Fermyon Cloud.
+* `deploy` — Package and upload an application to a deployment environment.
 * `doctor` — Detect and fix problems with Spin applications
-* `login` — Log into the Fermyon Cloud.
+* `login` — Log into a deployment environment.
 * `new` — Scaffold a new application based on a template
 * `plugins` — Install/uninstall Spin plugins
 * `registry` — Commands for working with OCI registries to distribute applications